ElektraInitiative/libelektra/src/plugins/fcrypt/README.md

 ## Security Considerations

-During decryption the plugin temporarily writes the decrypted plain text to a configurable temporary directory (`/tmp` is used as default).
-This might be a vulnerability as an attacker might have access to the plain text for a short period of time (the time between pregetstorage and postgetstorage calls).
+There are two things to consider when using the `fcrypt` plugin:

+1. Decrypted data is visible on the filesystem for a short period of time.
+2. Decrypted data might end up on a hard disk or some other persistent storage.

+The plugin directs GPG to write its (decrypted) output to a temporary directoy.
+From there on the data can be processed by other plugins.
+After the `get` phase is over, `fcrypt` overwrites the temporary file and unlinks it afterwards.
+However, if the application crashes during `get` the decrypted data may remain in the temporary directory.

+If the temporary directory is mounted on a hard disk, GPG writes the decrypted data on that disk.
-We recommend to either mount `/tmp` to a RAM disk (`tmpfs`) or to specify an isolated temporary directory in the plugin configuration.
+Thus we recommend to either mount `/tmp` to a RAM disk or specify another path as temporary direcotry within the plugin configuration
-The plugin shreds, i.e. overwrites, the temporary file with zeroes to reduce the risk of leakage.

-If the application crashes parts of the decrypted data may leak.
+(see Configuration below).

 ## Known Issues